-In addition, any other factor affecting the towers operation or the data taken must be accounted for.
+In addition, any other factor affecting the tower's operation or the data taken must be accounted for.
 Examples may include pump discharge pressure, make-up flow and temperature, blow-down flow and temperature, auxiliary streams entering the collection basin, etc.

 The codes offer recommendations on deviation from design conditions for the test parameters.
 While it is preferable to comply with all these limitations, it is not always possible.
-CTI Agencies report on the deviations from recommended parameters and their history indicates only 25 - 30% of all tests find all parameters within the guidelines.
-Someone desiring a CTI approved test, only the CTI pre-approved licensed testing agencies could verify and authenticate the test results.
-The selected test company will provide a calibrated test instruments for temperature, flow and power measurement.
-Test results are submitted to CTI for review and verification and an official test result provided by CTI.
+CTI Agencies report on the deviations from recommended parameters.
+Their history indicates only 25 to 30% of all tests find all parameters within the guidelines.
+For someone desiring a CTI approved test, only the CTI pre-approved licensed testing agencies could verify and authenticate the test results.
+The selected testing company will provide calibrated test instruments for temperature, flow and power measurement.
+Test results are submitted to CTI for review and verification, followed by official test results provided by CTI.

-For details refer to CTI at www.cti.org and ASME PCT-23 www.asme.org/cns
+For more details, refer to CTI at www.asme.org/cns.

-Section 17- Codes and Guides
+Section 17 - Codes and Guides

-The Cooling Tower Institute, CTI, is a non-profit organization based in Houston, TX comprised of cooling tower users, manufacturers, and related service providers.
+The Cooling Tower Institute, CTI, is a non-profit organization (based in Houston, Texas) comprised of cooling tower users, manufacturers, and related service providers.
 It is probably best known for its test specifications and huge library of papers addressing all of cooling tower related subjects.

-The American Society of Heating, Refrigeration and Air Conditioning Engineers, ASHRAE, is an international organization which is also non profit and headquartered in Atlanta, GA.
-They promote standards based on extensive research and publish comprehensive books.
-Most of the weather data, the design wet bulb temperature, used by system designers comes from ASHRAE publications.
+The American Society of Heating, Refrigeration and Air Conditioning Engineers, ASHRAE, is an international organization which is also non-profit and headquartered in Atlanta, GA.
+They promote standards based on extensive research.
+They also publish comprehensive books.
+Most of the weather data, including the design wet bulb temperature, used by system designers comes from ASHRAE publications.